ItsZeusBro/BrassTacks/README.md

 If we are trying to query some Arbitrary Object from schema using some general recursive tools, what would that schema look like in broad strokes?

     {

-        from:{
-          //general object or structure from which to query
+        transform: {
+          //this is a mapping translation schema pipeline that serves as the intermediate step or steps required to query a general construct

         },

-        transform: {
-          //this is a mapping translation schema pipeline that serves as the intermediate step or steps required to query the general construct

-        }

         query: {
           //this anticipates the final transformation by transform and queries it for whatever is needed and the results are put into